Norrie starts British charge with opening win

 The atmosphere started to build and became celebratory when a tight set was decided by a strong tie-break from the Briton.

-An early break in the third put Norrie further in command and, after saving a break point for a 4-2 lead, he finally broke 36-year-old Andujar's serve again after eight deuces to reach the second round.
+An early break in the third put Norrie further in command and, after saving a break point for a 4-2 lead, he finally broke Andujar's serve again after eight deuces to reach the second round.

 Norrie will play another Spaniard, Jaume Munar, on Wednesday.